-We provide support, training and expertise to governments, law enforcement, policymakers, industry, civil society, educators, healthcare professionals, and others across the globe with one goal in mind: to make the world a safer place for all children.
+We provide tools, training, and technology to governments, law enforcement, policymakers, industry, civil society, educators, healthcare professionals, and others across the globe with one goal in mind: to make the world a safer place for all children.

 Our Regional Offices

 Our regional representatives allow us to make our mission truly global.
-Offices in Brazil and Singapore work to serve Latin American & the Caribbean (ICMEC LAC) and Asia-Pacific (ICMEC AP) regions, allowing us to respond to local and regional needs, develop customized programs, and raise awareness of our mission areas.
+Regional representation in Australia, Brazil, and Singapore allows us to respond to local and regional needs, develop customized programs, and raise awareness of our mission.

 In 1996, Belgium was shaken by tragedy.
 A man named Marc Dutroux, an unemployed electrician and father of three, had over the course of many years committed a series of kidnappings, rapes, and killings of a still-unknown number of teenage girls.
 Belgian Prime Minister Dehaene turned to the U.S. National Center for Missing & Exploited Children (NCMEC) for help.
 NCMEC’s President replied, “You do not need an American solution to this problem — you need a Belgian solution.”